iterate-ch/docs/Protocols/SharePoint.md

 # SharePoint Server

-To connect to a Sharepoint Server, choose [WebDAV](WebDAV/index) for the connection type.
+To connect to a SharePoint Server, choose [WebDAV](WebDAV/index) for the connection type.
 This is available to

 - SharePoint Server 2013
 - SharePoint Server 2016
 - SharePoint Server 2019

-## Available authentication methods
+## Available Authentication Methods

 ### Basic Authentication